ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 ## Phase 2: Mongo, Mongoose

+### Step 1: Set up Mongo

-Now that you've got your server running, the next step is to install and set up your database server, MongoDB, and the ORM tool, Mongoose.
+Now that you've got your server running, the next step is to set up MongoDB.
+There are two ways you can do this: using a third party cloud service called mLab, or by installing and running Mongo locally.
+We recommend the first option, for simplicity, and because mLab gives you a visual tool that you can use to view and work with your data.
+However, note that it may be slightly faster to run Mongo locally.

+#### Option 1. (recommended): mLab

+mLab allows you to host Mongo databases in the cloud for free.
+Sign up for an account at https://mlab.com/signup/.
+Check your email and click on the verification link.
+Then, once you're back on the mLab site, tap the Create New button at the top right.
+Stick with the default settings for Cloud provider.
+Under Plan, tap Single-node and choose the free Standard option.
+Enter a Database name at the bottom, then tap Create new MongoDB deployment.

+Back on the Deployments screen, click on the deployment.
+You have to create a user.
+Click on the link to do so, fill in the fields on the modal form, and hit Create.
+Now, make note of the MongoDB URI, which should look something like this--filling in the username and password that you just created:

+    mongodb://<dbuser>:<dbpassword>@ds012231.mlab.com:15934/horizonstarter

+You'll need this connection string in just a moment.

+#### Option 2.
+Local install

+Follow these steps if you prefer to install Mongo locally.
 On OS X (assuming you've already installed [Homebrew](http://brew.sh/)), this should be as easy as
 running: